imelidonis/teraheap/tests/README.md

 # TeraHeap Test Files

-## What to change
-At the run.sh change : STRIPE_SIZE (size) , JAVA (path) , flags used in the function
-At java/Makefile change : JAVA_REPO , JAVAC  paths
-run.sh -h

 ## Description
 TeraHeap test files are used to test TeraHeap functionalities during implementation.
 All these test files are implemented in JAVA.